 Solution #1 – Use Louvre Windows

 The flow of natural air into classrooms is a key concern.
 Traditional windows allow for fresh air to circulate.
-But they also present some problems.
-For example, they present safety risks, especially when used on higher floors.
+But they also present some and security safety risks, especially when used on higher floors.
 The increasing popularity of vertical schools makes them less viable as a solution.

-Louvre windows solve this problem.
-Their design allows for steady air flow.
+Louvre windows solve this problem by allowing steady air flow.
 That comes without leaving wide open spaces that increase the risk of falls.
 The use of appropriate materials also lowers the risk of shattering.

-This makes louvre windows effective for achieving natural ventilation without compromising safety.
-You can use them to combat the disease issue mentioned above.
-Plus, they allow you to maintain some control over the classroom’s temperature.
+This makes louvre windows effective in achieving natural ventilation without compromising safety.
+You can use them to combat the spread of disease and maintain some control over the classroom’s temperature.

 Solution #2 – Use Appropriate Materials